Sunoo/homebridge-camera-ffmpeg/README.md

   ]
 }
 ```

+If the option is missing, it defaults to false, and does not enable the uploader.

 * For the setup of Google Drive, please follow the Google Drive Quickstart for Node.js instructions from here except for these changes.